opista/stakload/README.md

   - Update SystemService to work cross-platform
   - Update IncompatibilityIcon functionality so that it identifies platform support
   - Total refactor of integration settings view
+  - Add option to re-sync/refresh metadata to context menu